Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * This is a small amount of work.
 * This requires few changes to the code, and they are very localized, so it will not disrupt other work happening in parallel.

-TODO: this leaves Doxygen comments around
+TODO: this leaves Doxygen comments around, e.g. `\file` comments and the documentation of exposed types.

 #### Separating private interfaces from exposed interfaces

 If a private interface of TF-PSA-Crypto is declared in an exposed header, in the medium term, we should move it to a private header.
 Note that we can only do that if the interface is not called from Mbed TLS code.

-When none the functions declared in an exposed header file are either public or called by Mbed TLS, we can move all the declarations gated by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS` to a private header file and adjust `#include` directives accordingly.
-This can be done by a script.
+At some point, perhaps after the 1.0 release, we expect that all the functions declared in an exposed header will be private and will not be called by Mbed TLS.
+That point may be reached at different times for different headers.
+When we reach that point for a header, we can run a script to move the declarations guarded by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS` to a private header file and adjust `#include` directives accordingly.

 ### Analysis of privatization by header